tugrul512bit/gpgpu-loadbalancerx/README.md

 # gpgpu-loadbalancerx
 Simple load-balancing library for balancing (gpugpu-type or other) workloads between gpus (or any devices) in a computer (or multiple computers if it is a cluster).
 On each run() call from LoadBalancerX instance, the work distribution becomes more fair (the faster GPU/CPU gets more work).
-Response time per run call is less than 40 microseconds(for FX8150 CPU + 7 devices) so kernels that are sent to gpus should be taking enough time to benefit from run-time minimization optimization.
+API-overhead per run call is less than 40 microseconds(for FX8150 CPU + 7 devices) but kernels that are sent to gpus should be taking enough time to benefit from run-time minimization optimization.
+For example, 1 grain of work could be launching 256 CUDA threads for a tile of 16x16 pixel image-procesing.

 ```C++
 std::vector<std::string> output(20);